ernestlimjw/c2c-personal-blog/src/blog/2024-03-21-my-first-month-of-coding.md

+---
+layout: post.njk
-# My First Month of Learning to Code: A Clinician's Perspective
+title: My First Month of Learning to Code - A Clinician's Perspective
+date: 2024-03-21
+---

 It's been one month since I decided to take the plunge into programming, and what a journey it's been!
 As someone who spent years in healthcare, the transition to thinking like a programmer has been both challenging and exciting.